Desai0406/The_C_programming_language_book_solutions/README.md

 # The_C_programming_language_book_solutions
-This repository contains all solution programs typed and run in VScode of mentioned exercises
+This repository contains all source codes of solutions for in-book questions.